neckbeard-os/build-script/README.md

 - patchutils
 - bc

-If you have started a new GitHub Codespace Debian container, run the command below to successfully complete the build of the GNU RISC-V Toolchain.
+If you have started a new GitHub Codespace Debian container, run the command below to be able to build the GNU RISC-V Toolchain.

 ```bash
 sudo apt-get update -y && \